 Excellent Capacity-to-Price Ratio

-SIG Energy's standout feature is value.
-A 10.24kWh system (2 × LV5100 modules) typically costs £6,000–£7,500 installed — that's competitive with Fox ESS and significantly cheaper than premium brands like Tesla or Anker.
-For homeowners who want meaningful battery capacity without breaking the bank, SIG delivers.
+Sigenergy's standout feature is value.
+An 18 kWh system (2 × 9 kWh modules) typically costs £6,000–£7,500 installed — that's competitive with Fox ESS and significantly cheaper than premium brands like Tesla or Anker.
+For homeowners who want meaningful battery capacity without breaking the bank, Sigenergy delivers.

 Impressive Scalability

-With support for up to 8 modules (40.96kWh) on a single inverter — and parallel setups allowing even more — SIG Energy can handle everything from modest home installs to commercial applications.
+With support for up to 6 modules per controller (54 kWh) — and multiple controllers allowing even more — Sigenergy can handle everything from modest home installs to commercial applications.
 This flexibility is unusual at this price point.

 MCS Certified